Friedrich Wilhelm Bessel: Life and family

-In 1842 Bessel took part in the annual meeting of the British Association for the Advancement of Science in Manchester, accompanied by the geophysicist Georg Adolf Erman and the mathematician Carl Gustav Jacob Jacobi, where he gave a report of astronomical clocks.
+In 1842 Bessel took part in the annual meeting of the British Association for the Advancement of Science in Manchester, accompanied by the geophysicist Georg Adolf Erman and the mathematician Carl Gustav Jacob Jacobi, where he gave a report on astronomical clocks.

 Bessel married Johanna Hagen, the daughter of the chemist and pharmacist Karl Gottfried Hagen who was the uncle of the physician and biologist Hermann August Hagen and the hydraulic engineer Gotthilf Hagen, the latter also Bessel's student and assistant from 1816 to 1818.
 The physicist Franz Ernst Neumann, Bessel's close companion and colleague, was married to Johanna Hagen's sister Florentine.
 Neumann introduced Bessel's exacting methods of measurement and data reduction into his mathematico-physical seminar, which he co-directed with Carl Gustav Jacob Jacobi at Königsberg.
 These exacting methods had a lasting impact upon the work of Neumann's students and upon the Prussian conception of precision in measurement.

 Bessel had two sons and three daughters.
 His elder son became an architect but died suddenly in 1840 aged 26; his younger son died shortly after birth.
 His eldest daughter, Marie, married the physicist Georg Adolf Erman, member of the scholar family Erman.
 One of their sons in turn was the renowned Egyptologist Adolf Erman.
-His third daughter Johanna married the politician Adolf Hermann Hagen; their son was the physicist Ernst Bessel Hagen and the mathematician Erich Bessel-Hagen was a grandson of them.
+His third daughter Johanna married the politician Adolf Hermann Hagen; one of their sons was the physicist Ernst Bessel Hagen, and the mathematician Erich Bessel-Hagen was their grandson.
 Bessel was godfather of Adolf von Baeyer, son of his collaborator Johann Jacob Baeyer.

 After several months of illness Bessel died in March 1846 at his observatory from retroperitoneal fibrosis.